 Married child.
-A child who was married at the end of 2011 is a qualifying child only if (a) you can claim him or her as your dependent on federal Form 1040 or 1040A, line 6c, or (b) you could have claimed him or her as your dependent except for the special rule for Children of divorced or parents who lived apart.
-Get Indiana's Pub.
-EIC for more information about this special rule.
+A child who was married at the end of 2012 is a qualifying child only if (a) you can claim him or her as your dependent on federal Form 1040 or 1040A, line 6c, or (b) you could have claimed him or her as your dependent except for the special rule for Children of divorced or parents who lived apart.